 Benefits of Outsourcing Your Call Center

-“We tried to add to the guard rate to cover it,” I tell Johnny, “but it was a big cost.”
+“We tried to add to the guard rate to cover it, but it was a big cost.”

-Customers appreciated us handling all those calls, but too often they wouldn’t factor it in when deciding how much they were willing to pay.
-Part of the reason we developed the software we did was to track all these calls for our own use and to show customers just how much time we were saving them.
+Customers appreciated his company handling all those calls locally, but too often they wouldn’t factor it in when deciding how much they were willing to pay.
+Part of the reason Silvertrac was developed was to track all these calls for internal use and to show customers just how much time was being saved.

-Outsourcing to an overseas call center ended up cutting our costs in half, due to both lower salaries for overseas agents and lower infrastructure costs.
-For smaller companies, outsourcing can be a great way to give your customers around the clock phone support without the cost and stress of staffing a 24-hour center.
+Outsourcing to an overseas call center ended up cutting Chris's costs in half, due to both lower salaries for overseas agents and lower infrastructure costs.
+For smaller security companies, outsourcing call duties can be a great way to give your customers around the clock phone support without the cost and stress of staffing a 24-hour center.

 Other benefits include: